justinfreitag/the-living-framework/how-gifts-travel.md

-# The Infinite Network: How Gifts Travel
+# Infinite Network: How Gifts Travel

 ### An Invitation